1951 FENDER NOCASTER

 1951 Fender Nocaster #0757 Detailed Specifications

-Originally released as a "Broadcaster," the guitar could no longer use that name because it conflicted with a drum trademark previously registered by Gretsch.
-Consequently, the "Broadcaster" name was hand-scraped off the decals before release, resulting in this "Nocaster."
+Originally released as a "Broadcaster," the guitar could no longer use that name because it conflicted with Gretsch’s trademarked "Broadcaster" drum brand.
+Consequently, the "Broadcaster" decals were hand-scraped off before release, resulting in this "Nocaster."

 The handwritten date also speaks to the era.